-T+24h: In the northern hemisphere, trough associated with the westerly wave is expected to extend up to 150N latitude over North Africa across the Mediterranean Sea, creating a disturbed flow pattern of the westerlies.
-In the southern hemisphere, the development of anti-cyclonic system over southern Africa, together with cyclonic circulation systems over southeast Atlantic and southwest Indian Oceans are expected to create a disturbed flow pattern of the westerlies.
+T+24h: In the northern hemisphere, two-way troughs associated with the westerly wave are expected one over North Africa across eastern Mediterranean Sea and the other over northwestern Africa, creating a shortwave flow pattern.
+A closed cyclonic system is expected to develop over the Gulf of Aden region.
+In the southern hemisphere, the development of anti-cyclonic system over southern Africa, together with cyclonic circulation systems over southeast Atlantic are expected to create a disturbed flow pattern of the westerlies.

-T+48h: In the northern hemisphere the flow is expected to be more similar to the previous day; however the troughs associated with the westerly waves is expected to move slightly eastwards and a closed cyclonic system to develop over the gulf of Aden region.
-In the southern hemisphere flow is expected to be more similar to the previous day; however the anti-cyclonic system over southern Africa is expected to expand and extend southwards into southwestern Indian Ocean.
+T+48h: In the northern hemisphere the flow is expected to be more similar to the previous day; however the troughs associated with the westerly waves is expected to move slightly eastwards.
+In the southern hemisphere flow is expected to take more of a zonal pattern with two small closed cyclonic systems over southeast Atlantic Ocean.

-T+72h: In the northern hemisphere the flow is more similar to the previous day; however the troughs associated with the westerly waves is expected to move slightly to the east.
-In the southern hemisphere, the cyclonic systems within the westerlies are expected to weaken and the flow is expected to take a zonal pattern.
+T+72h: In the northern hemisphere the flow is more similar to the previous day; however the troughs associated with the westerly waves is expected to fill-up and take on a more zonal flow pattern.
+In the southern hemisphere, the cyclonic systems within the westerlies are expected to fill-up and the flow is expected to take a zonal pattern.